Skip to Content

 • Recognizing Signs of Water Contamination

 Knowledge is the key to prevention.
 Understanding the symptoms of water contamination can save you time, money, and headaches.
-The most characteristic signs include difficulty in starting the lawnmower or unusual spluttering before it eventually cuts out.
+The most characteristic signs include difficulty starting the lawnmower or unusual spluttering before it eventually cuts out.

 Learn more about the signs and symptoms of water in your gas tank.